CAMB-DSbD/attestablelauncher/README.md

 # Implementation
-We will refer to the last figure to explain the technology used for the implementation of the differen pieces of code.
+We will refer to the last figure to explain the technology used for the implementation of the different pieces of code.

 1. The current implementation of the attestable launcher (blue box) has been coded and tested in Python3 (3.7.4 v3.7.4:e09359112e,